 Hunting price:

-The price of the hunt does not include:
+Hunting price does not include:

 Possible surcharges:

-Accommodation through the provider:
+Accommodation through provider:

-Nearest airport:
+Nearest airports:

 Deposit

-Payment conditions for the hunt:
+Payment conditions for hunting:

 Hunting conditions in Scotland: